 Take this familiar campaign, for example.
 Coca Cola famously personalized their products using over 1,000 different names.
 As The Drum points out in their case study on what the “Share A Coke” campaign can teach other brands, “[Coke’s] campaign showed that when personalization works it can be highly engaging and effective.”

 And it was effective.
 Through personalization, Coke was able to increase its sales for the first time in 4 years.
 Now referred to as one of the most innovative and successful marketing initiatives in the company’s history, other brands are diving head-first into similar campaigns with the intent to better relate with their customers.

-It’s this type of relatable customer experience that commands attention in a world where attention is at a deficit and builds rapport among consumers who want to be a part of something bigger than themselves.
-Creating the feeling of personalized experiences is just as important for your brand as it was for Coke.
+It’s this type of relatable customer experience that commands attention.
+That’s especially compelling given that we’re living in a world where attention is at a deficit.
+Personalization is an easy way to rapidly build rapport among consumers who want to be a part of something bigger than themselves.
+And for your brand?
+Yeah, creating the feeling of personalized experiences is just as important for your brand as it was for Coke.

 But here’s the challenge — personalized interactions between brands and their customers are notoriously difficult to scale.
 Imagine call centers, stockpiled with people to answer customer’s concerns in a one-on-one capacity.
 Or perhaps even a more modern approach of hiring remote workers to answer calls from home.

 This practice is common, yet antiquated and unrealistic, especially for small and medium-sized businesses who need to focus their budgets toward tactics that’ll scale with the organization.
 In recent years we’ve seen some technologies try to bridge this issue, but they often lack humanization (think of chatbots) and leave the consumer feeling alone in their journey.